ticketmaster/aurora/catalog/pages/list_row/index.md

   - Prop: onCollapseItem
     Type: "func({ index: number }): void"
     Notes: Optional.
 This is called when a user clicks "collapse row" chevron
+  - Prop: rowTriggerPosition
+    Type: one of either "right" or "left"
+    Notes: Optional.
+Default is "right".
+Works just with `isPure={true}`
+  - Prop: isPure
+    Type: bool
+    Notes: Optional.
+Set ListRow component to pure state (rowItem is not required).
+Experimental and Unstable!
 ```

 ### ListContainer